 - qXR scans abnormal chest X-rays to identify and localize 18 clinically relevant findings with an accuracy of over 95%.
 We have deployed this in various use cases, from screening to radiology assistance, to even post-read quality control.
 For example, qXR can screen for tuberculosis and is used in public health screening programs globally.
 When used as a point-of-care screening tool for TB, followed by immediate bacteriological/NAAT confirmation, qXR significantly reduces time to diagnosis.

 CS: The first Aha moment we get from customers is the depth of our capability.
-Unlike other AI algorithms in the market that may detect only a few findings on x-ray, we are able to detect and show accuracy numbers on 18 clinical findings from qXR.
+Unlike other AI models in the market that may detect only a few findings on x-ray, we are able to detect and show accuracy numbers on 18 clinical findings from qXR.
 Similarly, for qER, we detect multiple sub-types of ICH along with cranial fractures, midline shift and mass effect – a larger triage capability than what most customers have seen so far from other AI vendors.

 The next big Aha is when customers see our richness of peer-reviewed publications.
 Every AI company wants to claim high accuracy numbers, and yet there is a lack of trust among clinicians.
 We take this job of building trust as core to our company and therefore have invested resources to expose our algorithms to multiple independent reviews and peer-reviewed publications that help us reduce that trust deficit.
 The fact that our algorithms can identify and label the exact abnormalities, as well as their locations within the scans in a matter of minutes, with near-radiologist accuracy in a clinical setting, has been our biggest highlight.